Joncom/impact-box2d-sugar/README.md

 });
 ```

-TODO: Document new added properties such as `Entity.isBullet` and `.isFixedRotation`.
+TODO: Document new added properties such as `Entity.isBullet`.

 TODO: Inform the user when no b2World was created do to no collision map, or fail gracefully.

 ### FAQ ###